-Bolton deputy faces contempt threat from Dems as he looks to courts to resolve subpoena standoff
+Bolton deputy faces contempt threat as he skips deposition, seeks court ruling to resolve standoff

 Charles Kupperman, a former deputy to ex-National Security Adviser John Bolton, is looking to the courts to resolve a new standoff in the impeachment inquiry, as Democrats threaten him with contempt for defying a subpoena at the direction of the White House.

 The subpoena had ordered Kupperman to appear for a deposition Monday morning.
+He did not.

-In response to a tough letter from House Democratic leaders, Kupperman's attorney Charles Cooper suggested his client is willing to comply with their requests — provided a judge tells him to do so.
+In response to a tough letter from House Democratic leaders, Kupperman's attorney Charles Cooper suggested his client is willing to comply with their requests eventually — provided a judge tells him to do so.

 ADAM SCHIFF: JOHN BOLTON IS 'KEY WITNESS' IN IMPEACHMENT INQUIRY